Secure Messaging: What to Know

 Who receives my message?

-When sending a Secure Message (sign in required), you choose a recipient from within your VA medical center.
+When sending a Secure Message, you choose a recipient from within your VA medical center.
 Many Veterans send messages to their primary health care providers.
 You also have the option to contact specialty care providers that you have seen within the last year, such as Orthopedics, Dermatology, and Mental Health.

 Select the drop-down arrow for "To" and find a list of your participating VA health care teams.
 Select the group of providers/teams you want to contact.
 To prevent confusion, try to avoid sending the same message to every provider group.

 Secure Messaging helps you stay in contact with your providers and other VA staff.
 It's important to label your message with the right Subject.
 Your options are:

 Appointment - To ask about a future or existing appointment

 Medication - To ask a question about or to renew a medication

 Test - To ask about a test result or about a future test or procedure

 Education - For sending educational material